© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Barwick in Elmet large univallate hillfort and motte and bailey castle is a scheduled monument protected by Historic England under reference 1010924.
 View the official record →

-Barwick in Elmet is a large univallate hillfort situated in North Yorkshire, England, with evidence of occupation dating to the Iron Age.
+Barwick in Elmet is a large univallate hillfort situated in Yorkshire, England, whose origins lie in the Iron Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010924.

 Barwick in Elmet large univallate hillfort and motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010924.